vinceimbat/vinceimbat/content/thoughts/meaning and suicide.md

 To avoid this, I must create meaning.

 To choose to live even if suicide is an alternative is courageous.
-To keep on standing is to believe on something we didn't even choose for ourselves ([[We did not choose to exist]]), something that is hard and can be harder, but sill valuable.
+To keep on standing is to believe on something we didn't even choose for ourselves ([[we did not choose to exist]]), something that is hard and can be harder, but sill valuable.
 Life is just a big acceptance project.
 We accept that we are alive and accept everything that life throws at us.

 Creating our own meaning and purpose is the next step after acceptance.